-- 1. the amended and restated stock option plan of the Corporation, as described in and attached as Schedule "A" to the Circular, be, and is hereby, ratified, affirmed and approved; and - 2. any one director or officer of the Corporation be, and is hereby, authorized and directed to do all such acts and things and to execute and deliver under the corporate seal of the Corporation or otherwise all such deeds, documents, instruments and assurances as in his or her opinion may be necessary or desirable to give effect to the foregoing resolutions."
+- 1. the amended Restricted Share Plan of GoldMining Inc. (the "Corporation"), substantially as described in the management information circular dated March 28, 2025 (the "Circular") and included as a comparison document appended as Schedule "B" to the Circular, be, and is hereby, authorized and approved to be effective from the date that shareholders approve this resolution; and - 2. any one director or officer of the Corporation be, and is hereby, authorized and directed to do all such acts and things and to execute and deliver under the corporate seal of the Corporation or otherwise all such deeds, documents, instruments and assurances as in his or her opinion may be necessary or desirable to give effect to the foregoing resolutions."

-The board of directors recommends that Shareholders vote IN FAVOUR of the Option Plan Amendments Resolution.
-Unless otherwise directed, it is the intention of the persons designated in the accompanying form of proxy to vote

-FOR the Option Plan Amendments Resolution.
+The board of directors recommends that Shareholders vote IN FAVOUR of the Amended Restricted Share Plan Resolution.
+Unless otherwise directed, it is the intention of the persons designated in the accompanying form of proxy to vote FOR the Amended Restricted Share Plan Resolution.
 In order to be effective, the ordinary resolution must be passed by a majority of votes cast at the Meeting.